Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Divisible Individuals

-Next, we state our main upper bound, corresponding to the random regular design and the DD algorithm.

 \begin{theorem} Suppose that $m = (1 + \eps) \mDD(\Delta)$ for some $\epsilon > 0$.
-Then, under the random regular design with parameter $\Delta$, \DD~ recovers $\SIGMA$ from $(\cGd, \hat \SIGMA)$ with probability at least $\bc{1 - o(k/n)} \bc{1 - \bc{1 + \eps}^{- \Delta}}$. \end{theorem}
+Then, under the random regular design with parameter $\Delta$, \DD~ recovers $\SIGMA$ from $(\cGd, \hat \SIGMA)$ with probability at least $1 - \bc{1 + \eps}^{- \Delta}(1+o(1)) - O(n^{-\Omega(1)})$. \end{theorem}

-Note that the success probability tends to one as $\Delta \to \infty$; if $\Delta = O(1)$ then we need to take $\epsilon \to \infty$ for the probability to approach one (but it can be close to one for finite $\epsilon$).
-Comparing this result with Theorem \ref{thm:converse}, we find that DD is asymptotically optimal for $\theta \geq 1/2$.
+Note that the success probability tends to one as $\Delta \to \infty$; if $\Delta = O(1)$ then we need to take $\epsilon \to \infty$ for the probability to approach one (but it can be close to one for finite $\epsilon$). \geb{The proof of Theorem~\ref{thm_DD_achievability_delta} is given in Section~\ref{proof_thm_DD_achievability_delta}.} Comparing this result with Theorem \ref{thm:converse}, we find that DD is asymptotically optimal for $\theta \geq 1/2$.
 On the other hand, a gap between $\minf(\Delta)$ and $\mDD(\Delta)$ remains for $\theta < \frac{1}{2}$.
 In principle, this could be due to a weakness in the converse, a fundamental limitation of DD, or a weakness in our analysis of DD.
 However, the following theorem rules out the latter of these.

 \begin{theorem} Let $\theta < 1/2$.
 Given the random regular pooling scheme $\cGd$ on $m = (1 - \eps) \mDD(\Delta)$ tests for fixed $\epsilon \in (0,1)$, we have the following: \begin{enumerate} \item If $\Delta = \Theta(1)$, then \DD~fails with positive probability bounded way from zero. \item If $\Delta = (\log n)^{1-\delta}$ for $\delta \in (0,1)$, then \DD~ fails \whp. \end{enumerate} \end{theorem}